TathergangBrathering/Alphabetazation/draft/i-fixed-the-build-and-i-liked-it.md

   I fixed a bug and I liked it
   Debugging mystery to solve
   I fixed a build and I liked it
   I hope my dev won't mind it

+  Refrain wiederholen

+alt:

   The bug was wrong, it felt so right
   To squash it really tight